mario-deluna/php-glfw/docs/getting-started/drawing_a_triangle.md

 ## The rendering pipeline

-The rendering pipeline simplified is a series of steps that are executed to transform a 3D model into a 2D image that can be displayed on the screen.
-The OpenGL pipeline in this example is divided into two parts, the vertex processing and the fragment processing.
+The rendering pipeline simplified, is a series of steps that are executed to transform a 3D model into a 2D image that can be displayed on the screen.
+The OpenGL pipeline in this example is divided into two parts, the vertex processing and fragment processing.
 There are many more steps/stages which we will not cover here to keep things simple.
 (If you are interested, you can read more about it [here](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview))

-Each of these steps/stages are executed by a shader, a small program that is executed on the GPU.
+Each of these steps/stages is performed by a shader, a small program executed on the GPU.
 The vertex shader is executed for each vertex (point) in the your geometry, and the fragment shader is executed for each pixel on the screen.

 ![PHP-GLFW](./../docs-assets/php-glfw/getting_started/basic_pipeline.png){ width="100%"}